wkumari/draft-wkumari-dnsop-extended-error/README.md

    o  INFO-CODE, 16-bits, which is the principal contribution of this
       document.
-This 16-bit value, encoded in network (MSB) byte order, provides the additional context for the RESPONSE-CODE of the DNS

-Kumari, et al.          Expires October 26, 2020                [Page 4]

-Internet-Draft       draft-ietf-dnsop-extended-error          April 2020

-      message.
-The INFO-CODE serves as an index into the "Extended DNS Errors" registry defined and created in Section 5.2. o  EXTRA-TEXT, a variable length, UTF-8 encoded, text field that may hold additional textual information.
+This 16-bit value, encoded in network (MSB) byte order, provides the additional context for the RESPONSE-CODE of the DNS message.
+The INFO-CODE serves as an index into the "Extended DNS Errors" registry defined and created in Section 5.2. o  EXTRA-TEXT, a variable length, UTF-8 encoded [RFC5198], text field that may hold additional textual information.
 This information is intended for human consumption (not automated parsing).
+EDE text may be null terminated but MUST NOT be assumed to be; the length MUST be derived from the OPTION-LENGTH field.
 The EXTRA-TEXT field may be zero octets in length, indicating that there is no EXTRA-TEXT included.
 Care should be taken not to include private information in the EXTRA-TEXT field that an observer would not